 Spring rolls

-A spring roll of greens, cilantro and sliced pork or shrimp.
+A spring roll of greens, cilantro, and sliced pork or shrimp.
 A southern variation features grilled pork slices served with green banana and star fruit, then dipped in a rich peanut sauce – it sounds too good to resist.

 Bread

-Banh mi is filled with green vegetables and a variety of fillings, including pate and often pork.
+Banh mi is filled with green vegetables and a variety of fillings, including pâté and often pork.
 Other fillings include beef, chicken, liver and tofu.
-Vietnamese banh mi is so good that it is sold all over the world, from London to New York.
+Vietnamese banh mi is so good that it is sold all over the world , from London to New York.

 Banh xeo

-There are many variations of banh xeo in Vietnam but the most popular are the large pancakes in the South.
+There are many variations of banh xeo in Vietnam but the most popular are the large ones in the South.
 They are cheap and filled with shrimp, pork, bean sprouts and eggs, fried crispy and served with greens, fish sauce…

-Bun Cha
+Bun cha

-A Hanoi specialty.
-You’ll find bun cha at street food stalls all over the city.
+A Hanoi specialty, you’ll find bun cha at street food stalls all over the city.
 The pork is grilled over charcoal and served with noodles, vegetables and dipping sauce.

 Noodle soup